dwavesystems/dwave-samplers/README.rst

 .. start_samplers_about

+.. todo:: need to switch all :term: and :ref: to hard links due to GitHub

 Ocean software provides a variety of quantum, classical, and quantum-classical :term:`hybrid` :ref:`dimod <index_dimod>` :term:`samplers <sampler>` that run either remotely (for example, in the `Leap <https://cloud.dwavesys.com/leap/>`_